DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/07_guide_DIY.md

 Because some archive programs create unnecessary (hidden) files inside the archive which might invalidate your EPUB, it's important to validate your EPUB to see if it works (although most ereaders will safely ignore extraneous files and parse the document properly).
 Invalid EPUBs are files that do not conform to the EPUB specification or have other issues, such as incorrect.
 Fixing validation errors will minimize but not eliminate the chance of ereaders refusing to read an EPUB.
 Validation of the EPUB can be done online using the EPUB Validator[^epub-Validator] or a desktop application.

-Now your EPUB is ready!
-It can be opened and enjoyed in an ereader like Calibre, iBooks or a similar application.
+And again your EPUB is ready!

 ## Do it yourself EPUB using InDesign